exhum0/exhum0/README.md

 - [Script2Call](https://script2call.netlify.app) (Script manager for call centers) - **Work in progress**
 - [Plastic Cult](https://github.com/adamlean/plasticcult) (Bot for automatic publication in telegram channel) - **Work in progress**

+## PS:

+I do not work with government, military or religious organizations.